Motion to Adorn

 Okay.

-whatever whatever's in the photos looks like a metaphor for death yeah of some kind and then the third photo is some christmas trees and it says joy to the world and i was like if this is anna's idea of an upgrade i might not be able to make a ruin today but i will thank you in any case for submitting this photo because in case there was any concern about the walls of the apartment being extra depressing, I now can see the full beige wall-to-wall carpeting upon which you trod every day.
+But I will thank you in any case for submitting this photo because in case there is any concern about the walls of the apartment being extra depressing, I now can see the full beige wall-to-wall carpeting upon which she trod every day.

 I love it.
 I'm sorry.